warriorstar-orion/Paradise/docs/coding/guidelines.md

 "[user] waves [H.p_their()] [user.weapon] around, hitting [H.p_their()] opponents!"`
 ```

+[pronouns]: ../../code/__HELPERS/pronouns.dm

 ### Use `[A.UID()]` over `\ref[A]`

-BYOND has a system to pass "soft references" to datums, using the format `"\ref[datum]"` inside a string.
+BYOND has a system to pass "soft references" to datums, using the format
+`"\ref[datum]"` inside a string.
 This allows you to find the object just based
-off of a text string, which is especially useful when dealing with the bridge between BYOND code and HTML/JS in UIs.
+off of a text string, which is especially useful when dealing with the bridge
+between BYOND code and HTML/JS in UIs.
 It's resolved back into an object
 reference by using `locate("\ref[datum]")` when the code comes back to BYOND.
-The issue with this is that locate() can return a unexpected datum
+The issue with this is that `locate()` can return a unexpected datum if the
-if the original datum has been deleted - BYOND recycles the references.
+original datum has been deleted - BYOND recycles the references.

-UID's are actually unique; they work off of a global counter and are not recycled.
+UID's are actually unique; they work off of a global counter and are not
+recycled.
 Each datum has one assigned to it when it's created, which can be
-accessed by `[datum.UID()]`.
-You can use this as a snap-in replacement for `\ref` by changing any `locate(ref)` calls in your code to `locateUID(ref)`.
+accessed by [`[datum.UID()]`][duid].
+You can use this as a snap-in replacement for
+`\ref` by changing any `locate(ref)` calls in your code to `locateUID(ref)`.
-Usage of this system is mandatory for any `Topic()` calls, and will produce errors in Dream Daemon if it's not used.
+Usage of this system is mandatory for any `Topic()` calls, and will produce
+errors in Dream Daemon if it's not used.

 ```dm
 //Bad